ovh/docs/pages/public_cloud/public_cloud_databases/mongodb_13_getting_started/guide.en-gb.md

 Review the service settings and click on the `Order`{.action} button.

-Within a few minutes your **Discovery** MongoDB service will be deployed.
+Within a few minutes, your **Discovery** MongoDB service will be deployed.

 ### Connectivity settings